-If you leave the Netflix sales funnel before giving your payment details, Netflix reaches out to you to remind you to finish signing up.
+If you leave the Netflix sales funnel before giving your payment details, Netflix reaches out to you with email marketing to remind you to finish signing up.

 Here is a sample of one of its standard reminder emails it sends you within 24 hours.

 And here is another example of an email reminder Netflix sends you a few days later.
 Notice that the basic service price of $8.99 is showing in the subject box at the top of the email.

 Even though the $15.99 Premium plan was selected in the sales funnel, Netflix is now reminding you of a less expensive option to get you to finish signing up.

 Clicking on a button in either email takes you to a new Netflix sales funnel landing page to finish the sign-up process.

 Here, using a similar template, Netflix welcomes you back and invites you to finish your sign-up.
 Clicking the red call-to-action button takes you right back in to the sales funnel to do exactly that.

 What Makes This A Great Example Of A Sales Funnel?